 MohaveGOP.com is a totally, 100% unofficial website for conservatives in Mohave County, Arizona.
 Mohave County is located in the northwestern corner of the state and the U.S. census folks estimated the 2019 population at 212,181 people and 1,250 wild burros.

 The county seat is Kingman.
 Lake Havasu City is the largest city.
 The Fort Mohave, Kaibab and Hualapai Indian Reservations are within the county, which also includes parts of the Grand Canyon National Park, Lake Mead National Recreation Area, and all of the Grand Canyon Parashant National Monument.

 The GOP in MohaveGOP, of course, stands for Grand Old Party, the Republican Party, as many conservatives are Republicans, though all Republicans are conservatives.

 “Founded in 1854 as a coalition opposing the extension of slavery into Western territories, the Republican Party fought to protect the rights of African Americans after the Civil War,” notes History.com.
 “Today’s GOP is generally socially conservative, and favors smaller government, less regulation, lower taxes and less federal intervention in the economy.”

 Abraham Lincoln, the 16th President and first Republican President, was elected in 1860 with only 40 percent of the vote.

-Bruce Scott is a freelance writer & editor who spent most of his working life in Alaska, the place most U.S. maps say is southwest of Mexico.
+Bruce Scott, the author and editor of this website, is a freelance writer & editor who spent most of his working life in Alaska, the place most U.S. maps say is southwest of Mexico.
 (In case you were educated in California, it’s not.)
 A former utility executive married to the love of his life for 41 years, he is a former information technology director, newspaper reporter, editor, and magazine editor.
 He also feels awkward writing in the third person.